kschang77/NYTSearch/README.md

 The app itself was of little interest.
 However, I was able to incorporate JQueryValidate into the app to handle data field validations and works as a good demo case on how to use JQueryValidation on future projects.

-Most visual work was done by Nadine Bundshush and some participation by Rand Hunt.
-Backend and validation is all Kasey Chang.
+Visual work was done by Nadine Bundschuh with some participation by Rand Hunt.
+Backend and validation by Kasey Chang.

 ## Project Repo